 MVS and z/OS overview

-• get an insight in the meaning of MVS as operating system;
+• Participants will gain insight into the meaning of MVS as an operating system;

-• understand the basic concepts of z/OS and its subsystems;
+• They will learn to functionally understand the basic concepts of z/OS and its various subsystems;

 No public sessions are currently scheduled.
 We will be pleased to set up an on-site course or to schedule an extra public session (in case of a sufficient number of candidates).
 Interested?
 Please let us know.